-As Table 2.1 shows, the average contract cost for regular passenger services is currently about \$25 per regular passenger journey.
-Based on labour, fuel and maintenance costs only the average cost is currently \$15 per passenger journey.
-However, average fares are currently around \$5 per passenger journey.7
+As Table 2.1 shows, the average contract cost for regular passenger services is currently about \$24 per regular passenger journey (excluding school students).
+In many cases, school students travel on regular passenger services.
+Once they are included, the average contract cost for regular passenger services is about \$16 per passenger journey.
+However, average fares are currently around \$6 per passenger journey.

-The revenue bus operators collect from fares represents around 18% of the efficient costs for regular passenger services, and around 5% of the efficient costs (including school only and school and passenger services).
+The revenue bus operators collect from fares represents around 11-12% of the efficient costs for regular passenger services, and around 6% of the efficient costs for operators that provide both school and regular passenger services.